 Only storage increments within the logical partition's storage allocation as defined in the activation profile can be placed offline.
 For z/OS System Control Program (SCP) partitions, storage is varied off and on line by using the z/OS CONFIG (CF) operator command.
 See z/OS MVS System Commands for further detail.
+For z/VM, storage is varied off and on line by using the z/VM SET STORAGE command.
+See, z/VM CP Commands and Utilities Reference for further detail.

-While processing this command, MVS[TM] must interact with PR/SM, through a service call instruction, to request that the storage be varied.
+While processing the command, the operating system must interact with PR/SM, through a service call instruction, to request that the storage be varied.
 Because storage cannot be varied without PR/SM involvement, no way exists to circumvent the validity checking PR/SM does to confine a partition occupant within the storage limits defined for the logical partition.